rasyidkaromi/RevitAPI/README.md

 The next two are external AddIns, Commands and Applications.
 Commands are also manually started/stopped like a macro but are compiled into a DLL file.
 An example would be a user clicking a button, the button performs a function like create a 3D view from a selected region, then stops.
 Applications are different.
 An application starts with Revit and ends with Revit.
 They are continuously running and compiled into a DLL file as well.
 An example would be a ribbon toolbar that starts with Revit and is visible until Revit Closes.

 ## Notice
-The file path that all of these programs use spawn from my “C:/Samples/” Folder.
+The file path that all of these programs use spawn from my “C:\Samples\” Folder.
 For someone to copy/download these files, they must paste them into a C drive samples folder.
 For example, if I wanted to add the Command “HelloWorld”, I would NOT add it like this “C:\Command\HelloWorld\\...”.
 The CORRECT way would be like this, “C:\Samples\HelloWorld\\...”.
 The same goes for applications as well.